Gene transfer agent: GTA genes and evolution

 Some GTA systems appear to be recent additions to their host genomes, but others have been maintained for many millions of years.
 Where studies of sequence divergence have been done (dN/dS analysis), they indicate that the genes are being maintained by natural selection for protein function (i.e. defective versions are being eliminated).

-However the nature of this selection is not clear.
+However, the nature of this selection is not clear.
 Although the discoverers of GTA assumed that gene transfer was the function of the particles, the presumed benefits of gene transfer come at a substantial cost to the population.
-Most of this cost arises because GTA-producing cells must lyse (burst open) to release their GTA particles, but there are also genetic costs associated with making new combinations of genes, because most new combinations will usually be less fit than the original combination.
+Most of this cost arises because GTA-producing cells must lyse (burst open) to release their GTA particles, but there are also genetic costs associated with making new combinations of genes because most new combinations will usually be less fit than the original combination.
 One alternative explanation is that GTA genes persist because GTAs are genetic parasites that spread infectiously to new cells.
-However this is ruled out because GTA particles typically are too small to contain the genes that encode them.
+However this is ruled out because GTA particles are typically too small to contain the genes that encode them.
 For example, the main RcGTA cluster (see below) is 14 kb long, but RcGTA particles can contain only 4–5 kb of DNA.

 Most bacteria have not been screened for the presence of GTAs, and many more GTA systems may await discovery.
 Although DNA-based surveys for GTA-related genes have found homologs in many genomes, but interpretation is hindered by the difficulty of distinguishing genes that encode GTAs from ordinary prophage genes.